mackay218/gravie-developer-test/README.md

     * A payment form

-    * Ability to remove games from the selected games on the checkout page

-    * Persist data for better UX when navigting to another page
+    * Persist data for better UX when navigating to another page

     * Pagination to API calls for viewing more games